 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Tuna-noodle casserole is a comfort-food standard in most households, but this dish gets a new look by pairing tuna and spaghetti, a departure from typical elbow macaroni.
+Tuna noodle casserole is a comfort food standard in most households, but this dish gives the classic a twist by pairing tuna with spaghetti in a departure from typical elbow macaroni.

 Everything about this recipe is easy—from the condensed soup to the potato chip topping—making it a quick and convenient busy-day family meal.

 Best of all, it can be assembled a day ahead, refrigerated, and baked the next day to have a hot dinner on the table in no time.

 - 4 ounces spaghetti (broken into pieces, cooked al dente, and drained)